R-Poulard/ASI-GRAPH/README.md

 # ASI-GRAPH
-Algorithm (adapted in Python) to find approximal sub-graph isomorphism between two graphs
+Algorithm (with his Python implementation) to find approximal sub-graph isomorphism between two graphs

 -This work was realized under the direction of Alain Denise at LISN during laboratory work in my first year of Master's at Paris-Saclay-